-The study was carried out in accordance with the Declaration of Helsinki of the World Medical Association and was approved by the Committee of Medical Ethics at the General University Hospital in Prague.
+The study was carried out in accordance with the Declaration of Helsinki of the World Medical Association and was approved by the Committee of Medical Ethics at the University Hospital.
 Informed consent was obtained from the mothers prior to delivery.